discordjs/guide/guide/interactions/modals.md

 ```

 ::: tip
-If you're using typescript, you can use the <DocsLink path="ModalSubmitInteraction:Class#isFromMessage" type="method"/> typeguard, to make sure the received interaction was from a `MessageComponentInteraction`.
+If you're using typescript, you can use the <DocsLink path="ModalSubmitInteraction:Class#isFromMessage" type="method"/> type guard, to make sure the received interaction was from a <DocsLink path="MessageComponentInteraction:Class"/>.
 :::

 ## Extracting data from modal submissions